What Has Happened

 Paul actually meets two Forum Facilitators in person while in Edinburgh, Scotland (Summer, 2006)

 - Brights Meetup gatherings came onto the scene (and sometimes departed).
-The largest is in London, England

 - Other "Brights sites" - created wholly by volunteers - sprang up in several languages.

-- Finally, after many requests, arrangements were made to have Brights merchandise.
+- Finally, after numerous and ongoing requests, arrangements were made to have Brights merchandise.
 Now the logo appears on items from totebags to buttons to Tshirts to posters available in The Brights Shop.
+Lapel pins were added next, then clings and patches.
+These can all be accessed from the Merchandise section of the main website.

 - All along, the movement has received sporadic mention in varied publications and web resources.
-While some articles about the Brights movement get it right, many have called for a response, such as this article Shedding Light on Brights by the Co-founders.
+While some articles about the Brights movement get it right, many have called for a response, such as this article Shedding Light on Brights by the Cofounders.